-During the development and maintenance of templates in AnQi CMS, we often encounter situations where some data cannot be displayed correctly or the structure of variables does not match expectations.How can one quickly and effectively find the problem at hand, which is a challenge facing every template developer?dumpThe filter, which can help us see the true nature of variables in the template, like an X-ray.
+During the development and maintenance of Anqi CMS templates, we often encounter situations where data cannot be displayed correctly or variable structures do not match expectations.How can one quickly and effectively find the root cause of the problem, which is a challenge facing every template developer.fortunately, AnQi CMS provides an extremely useful tool -dumpA filter that can help us see the true nature of variables in the template, like an X-ray.

 dumpWhat is a filter?

-As the name suggests,dumpThe filter acts like a data probe, which can completely print out the internal structure, data type, and current value of any variable in the template.This is like giving us a magnifying glass, allowing us to directly see the true state of data during template rendering, rather than relying solely on guesses or line-by-line code inference.
+As the name implies,dumpThe filter acts like a data probe, which can fully print the internal structure, data type, and current value of any variable in the template.This is like giving us a透视镜, allowing us to directly see the real state of the data during template rendering, rather than relying solely on guesses or line-by-line code inference.

-dumpThe actual use of the filter in template debugging
+dumpThe actual use of filters in template debugging.

 How to usedumpFilter?